tho15/advanced-lane-lines/writeup_template.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-We'll describe each step in detail next.
+We'll describe each step in detail next sections.

 ---